 We had crossed the border at Moreh in Manipur and travelled to Mandalay by road.
 We did not have any previous point of reference about the roads and its conditions.
 We trusted our gut and travelled.

 Myanmar now has first-class bus services between main towns.
 Sim cards are also easily available.
 There are a few restricted areas for foreigners to visit and permits are required.
-You can see the list here.
+(List Restricted Areas of Myanmar)

 How to obtain Visa for Myanmar?